-As we saw in Section 4.1, Creating Strings of Characters, on page 5, EOL stands for "end of line"; so in this error report, Python is saying that it reached the end of the line before it found the end of the string.
+As we saw in Creating Strings of Characters, on page 5, EOL stands for "end of line".
+So in this error report, Python is saying that it reached the end of the line before it found the end of the string.

-To span multiple lines, put three single quotes or three double quotes around the string instead of one of each.
+To span multiple lines, put three single quotes or three double quotes around the string instead of one.
 The string can then span as many lines as you want: